JonasKoziorek/thesis/Log.md

 	4. 2d models, their theory and results of numerical experiments, plots
 	5. conclusion
 * he said I should focus on point 3. and 4.
-* I should create big fancy plot for each model which shows timeseries for different parameters, break point, intermittency near break point and difference between bifurcation diagrams in intermittent regions when changing the sample size, shifting of timeseries when moving the param etc.
+* I should create big fancy plot for each model which shows timeseries for different parameters, breakpoint, intermittency near breakpoint and difference between bifurcation diagrams in intermittent regions when changing the sample size, shifting of timeseries when moving the param etc.

 * next meeting on 6.11.2023